Elizabeth Beecroft

 In February 2018 Mr Herbert Senior and I opened Stony Stratford Karate Club and April that same year I got my Nidan, recently gaining 3rd Dan in November 2021.

-In April 2019 I successfully passed my Shodan (1st level) black belt grading and now take great pleasure in teaching lower grade members of the club.
+elt grading and now take great pleasure in teaching lower grade members of the club.
 Not only has karate taught me how to defend myself, but it teaches respect and discipline, and has increased my self-confidence.
 It is these important skills and traits that I enjoy sharing, particularly with children as it helps them to perform better at school and develop into more rounded human beings.

 Duncan McConville